Quebec Breast Cancer Foundation

-Quebec Breast Cancer Foundation invested $2.3m into research in F2015 (36% of total grants and program spending).
+Quebec Breast Cancer Foundation invested $2.2m into research in F2017 (54% of total grants and program spending).
 QBCF reports that since its establishment, it has funded 69 projects that translate to 255,700 hours of medical research.
 The foundation funds four types of medical research.
 Basic research focuses on improving scientific knowledge about the biological and chemical basis of breast cancer.
 Applied research uses newfound knowledge from basic research to create solutions to existing problems.
 Translational research converts findings from basic research into clinical research.
 Clinical research focuses on developing new diagnostic and treatment strategies for diseases.
-Dr. Claude Perreault of the University of Montreal, one of QBCF’s funded researchers in F2015, reports that his research team discovered enough antigenic targets for leukemia immunotherapy to treat all patients of the disease.
-Having developed a new method for discovering these antigens, he and his team will begin a multicentre study based on the discovered antigens in 2016.
+The charity was funding 15 research projects at the time the F2017 annual report was published and provided research grants to 7 new researchers in F2017.

-Quebec Breast Cancer Foundation invested $1.8m into support projects for people with breast cancer in F2015 (30% of total grants and program spending).
-QBCF reports that it has funded 43 community projects that serve more than 1,000 people annually.
-QBCF spent $2.1m on education and awareness programming in F2015 (34% of total grants and program spending) – the foundation states that it educates more than 15,000 people annually with its information booths and educational seminars.
+Quebec Breast Cancer Foundation invested $1.6m into support projects for people with breast cancer in F2017 (39% of total grants and program spending).
+QBCF reports that it has funded 43 projects in the community that serve over 1,000 people annually.
+QBCF spent $295k on education and awareness programming in F2017 (7% of total grants and program spending) – the foundation states that it educates over 15,000 people annually with its information booths and educational seminars.

-Quebec Breast Cancer Foundation is a big-cap charity with total donations and special events fundraising of $5.8m in F2015.
-Administrative costs are 16% of revenues and fundraising costs are 21% of donations and special events fundraising. $0.37 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.
+Quebec Breast Cancer Foundation is a Medium-sized charity with total donations and special events revenue of $4.5m in F2017, down 10% from F2016 and 22% from F2015.
+Administrative costs are 9% of revenues.
+Fundraising costs are 29% of donations and special events fundraising, up from 23% in F2016.
+For every dollar donated, 62 cents go to the cause, outside below Ci’s reasonable range for overhead spending.

-This charity report is an update that is currently being reviewed by Quebec Breast Cancer Foundation.
+This charity report is an update that has been sent to Quebec Breast Cancer Foundation for review.
 Changes and edits may be forthcoming.